 Dr. Perkins’ teaching philosophy and methods (class size permitting) emphasize a participatory seminar format, collegial atmosphere, and relevant and experiential learning.
 He was awarded the Borchard Service-Learning Faculty Fellowship at the University of Utah and encourages students to go off campus and focus on the real world.
 His students look at the community settings they live and work in and identify real-life social or environmental issues affecting them and then study and try to solve them systematically.

-Professional Affiliations and Service:
+Past/Current Professional Affiliations & Service:

 - Society for Community Research & Action

 - Faith & Culture Center/Our Muslim Neighbor Advisory Council

 - Nashville Community Coalition for Youth Safety

 - Meharry-Vanderbilt Community Engaged Research Core & Community Research Partners

 - South Nashville Community Needs & Assets Assessment

 Copyright © 2011, Douglas D. Perkins.
 All rights reserved.